nodecross/nodex/README.md

 UNiD is an open-source libraries for building end-to-end secure messaging between all devices including IoT, micro services, and on-premise servers, using features of [decentralized identifiers (DIDs)](https://www.w3.org/TR/did-core/) as a basis of security and privacy.
 Build atop [DIDComm messaging protocol](https://github.com/decentralized-identity/didcomm-messaging) which works over any transports, it makes end-to-end messaging reliable, secure, and easy.

 This repo where we develop libraries and middleware that can be installed on any devices.
-It enables device's identity and keys management with root of trust, automated provisioning, mutual authentication, and end-to-end encrypted message while ensuring confidentiality, integrity, and authenticity.
+It enables device's identity and keys management with root of trust (RoT), automated provisioning, mutual authentication, and end-to-end secure message while ensuring confidentiality, integrity, and authenticity beyond network boundary.

 [Explore UNiD Docs](https://docs.getunid.io/unid_edge/index.html)

 ## Features

-- Device's identity, keys, and profiles protection with root of trust (RoT)
+- Device's identity, keys, and profiles management with RoT
-- Automated provisioning without centralized servers and certificate authorities and manual key injection process
+- Automated provisioning without centralized servers and certificate authorities and intermediaries
-- Mutual authentication based on digital signature and end-to-end encrypted messaging
+- Mutual authentication and end-to-end encrypted messaging
 - ABAC & Dynamic policy management
 - Libraries for multiple language - _Rust, C, NodeJS, Python_
 - Middleware for multiple OS - _Linux kernel x86(32bit) & x86-64(64bit), FreeRTOS ARM Cortex-M33(32bit)_